aptro/aptro.github.io/_drafts/2016-06-22-Jupyter-Notebook-Nginx-Setup.markdown

 For more information [click here](http://jupyter.org/)

 Jupyter Installation

 I would suggest installing from continuum anaconda project.
-It provides a seemless package management and virtual env setup tools.
+It provides a seemless package management and virtual env setup tool.
+And also provides a rich set of libraries bundled with the setup.
 You can find the instruction [here](https://www.continuum.io/downloads)

+Setting Up a Notebook Server

+You can start the notebook server as:

+{% highlight bash linenos %}

+jupyter notebook
+#for all the args
+jupyter notebook --help-all
+{% endhighlight %}

+The Notebook is a tornado Server which serves the Terminal and kernal UI.

+Demonizing the Notebook Server For Ubuntu

+{% highlight bash linenos %}
+touch /etc/init/yourupstartjobname.conf
+#content for your Upstart file
+description "Service for jupyter notebook" author      "You"

+start on filesystem or runlevel [2345] stop on shutdown respawn

+script
+    echo $$ > /var/run/jupyter.pid
+    exec /pathto/anaconda3/bin/jupyter notebook --no-browser
+    --NotebookApp.allow_origin='*' --notebook-dir='/pathtojupyter_workspace'

+end script

+pre-stop script
+    rm /var/run/jupyter.pid
+end script
+{% endhighlight %}